arnoo/git-deliver/README.md

 Stage scripts can read a few envrionment variables to gather information about the delivery process.

-All stages have access to :
+All stages have access to:

-    $VERSION : the ref being delivered, as it was specified on the command line
+    $VERSION               the ref being delivered, as it was specified on the command line
-    $VERSION_SHA : sha1 of the ref being delivered
+    $VERSION_SHA           sha1 of the ref being delivered
-    $PREVIOUS_VERSION_SHA : sha1 of the previously delivered ref
+    $PREVIOUS_VERSION_SHA  sha1 of the previously delivered ref
-    $GIT_DELIVER_PATH : path to where git-deliver is stored
+    $GIT_DELIVER_PATH      path to where git-deliver is stored
-    $REPO_ROOT : root of the local git repo
+    $REPO_ROOT             root of the local git repo
-    $DELIVERY_DATE : date and time the delivery was initiated (using date +'%F_%H-%M-%S')
+    $DELIVERY_DATE         date and time the delivery was initiated (using date +'%F_%H-%M-%S')
-    $REMOTE_SERVER : hostname or IP of the server we are delivering to, empty if doing a local delivery
+    $REMOTE_SERVER         hostname or IP of the server we are delivering to, empty if doing a local delivery
-    $REMOTE_PATH : path to the bare remote repository we are delivering to
+    $REMOTE_PATH           path to the bare remote repository we are delivering to
-    $REMOTE : name of the Git remote we are delivering to
+    $REMOTE                name of the Git remote we are delivering to
-    $DELIVERY_PATH : path where the version will be delivered on the remote ($REMOTE_PATH/delivered/$VERSION_$DELIVERY_DATE)
+    $DELIVERY_PATH         path where the version will be delivered on the remote ($REMOTE_PATH/delivered/$VERSION_$DELIVERY_DATE)

-Scripts for stages rollback-pre-symlink and rollback-post-symlink have access to :
+Scripts for stages rollback-pre-symlink and rollback-post-symlink have access to:

-    $LAST_STAGE_REACHED : the last stage the delivery reached before rollback had to be called
+    $LAST_STAGE_REACHED       the last stage the delivery reached before rollback had to be called
-    $LAST_STAGE : what stage the delivery was in before rollback was initiated.
+    $LAST_STAGE               what stage the delivery was in before rollback was initiated.
 This allows the hooks to know what needs to be undone to perform the rollback
-    $FAILED_HOOK : name of the hook that failed, triggering the rollback.
+    $FAILED_HOOK              name of the hook that failed, triggering the rollback.
 Empty if the rollback was caused by human intervention (CTRL+C ...
 TODO)
-    $FAILED_HOOK_EXIT_STATUS : exit status of the hook that failed, triggering the rollback
+    $FAILED_HOOK_EXIT_STATUS  exit status of the hook that failed, triggering the rollback

 Stage scripts can use the `run_remote` bash function to run commands on the remote through SSH (as the SSH user setup for the remote in Git). `run_remote` also works for "local" remotes, the command will then be run as the user running git-deliver.